Kenmare: Notable people

 Inter-county Gaelic footballers Mickey 'Ned' O'Sullivan, Stephen O'Brien and Paul O'Connor are from the Kenmare area, while Pat Spillane is from nearby Templenoe.
 Kenmare is also the home of Irish Olympic slalom skier Thos Foley.

-Kenmare was home to composer Ernest John Moeran for a number of years up to his death and a local bar was named after him – but has since been renamed.
+Kenmare was home to composer Ernest John Moeran in later life.
 Diplomat Con Cremin was also from Kenmare, as is senator Mark Daly.
 Writer Anna McPartlin grew up in Kenmare, and her 2007 novel Apart from the Crowd was set in the town.

 Francis Brennan is the owner of the five-star Park Hotel in Kenmare.
 He and his brother John, owner of the nearby Dromquinna Manor Hotel in Templenoe, are known for their TV series "At Your Service".

 Fair days

 Due to its location at the centre of a large agricultural area, Kenmare served as the local market town.
 Until the establishment of an auction mart in the early 1990s, the approximately monthly fair days were a time when farmers would stand their animals in the streets for sale to visiting stock dealers.
 The only fair which continues to be held is that of 15 August, which coincides with the Catholic holy day of obligation marking the Assumption of Mary.
 The day attracts crowds of locals and visitors and is the busiest day of the year in Kenmare.